 Site codes are: autry, lacma, pam, or your 5-digit PastPerfect client number.

 Reporter creates the report on the server in its /MWeb/ directory, naming it "Reporter.htm".

 The report shows a number of graphs, all to the same scale.
 The graphs for a calendar year are all in the same color, with light and dark bars alternating to show the months.
 Annual totals are shown beneath each graph.

 Tip: Hold your mouse pointer over a bar and the total for that month will be shown in a tool-tip.

 At the end of the report is some supplemental information about queries, by calendar year:

 At the end of the report is a clickable link to download a tab-delimited text file that includes all the searches used to generate the report.
 You may use this file for further analysis.
 We suggest you import it into Excel if it is not too large; otherwise a database management system or statistics package may be required.

 If you have the 2008 upgrade, all your object, archive, library, and photo Full Records are sent to Google for indexing.
 This allows people to find your site when they are searching on Google.

 IMS information has been relocated to the IMS Administrator's Guide.

-copyright © 2010 Selago Design, Inc. MWeb, CAPS, and InFORMer are trademarks of Selago Design.
+copyright © 2018 Selago Design, Inc. MWeb, CAPS, and InFORMer are trademarks of Axiell.